-The economic price of new homes in electoral area G (including the Thetis Island Trust Area) in 2025 was also projected based on the escalation assumptions presented above.
+The economic price of new homes in electoral area G in 2025 was also projected based on the escalation assumptions presented above.

 See Table 52: The most affordable new units by type and jurisdiction in 2025.

 Compared to 2020, the price of construction in 2025 is expected to increase so that: